Approximate information maximization for bandit games: Information maximization strategies

-The decision procedure can be summarized as follows: if \cref{Sgradientsimp} is negative, the better empirical arm is chosen as it reduces the most our entropy approximation in expectation.
-Inversely, if \cref{Sgradientsimp} is positive, the worse empirical arm is chosen.
+which is directly related to greedily maximizing the entropy decrease, described in \cref{greedygradient}.
+The decision procedure can be summarized as follows: if $\Delta_{\armmax, k}$ is negative for all $k \in \minasp$, the better empirical arm is chosen as it reduces the most the expected value of the approximate entropy.
+Inversely, if at least one value $\Delta_{\armmax, k}$ is positive, the arm $k$ maximizing $ \Delta_{\armmax, k}$ is chosen.

-In conclusion, we have derived an analytical expression obtained from the information measure of the maximum posterior.
-Furthermore, it allows us to isolate an analytically tractable gradient acting as a decision procedure that eluded previous approximated information derivations.
-We now provide the full \algoname implementation and bound its regret in the next section.
+In conclusion, we have derived an analytical expression for the information available about the maximum expected reward of all arms.
+We isolated an analytically tractable gradient acting as a decision procedure that eluded previous approximated information derivations~\citep{barbier-chebbahApproximateInformationEfficient2023}.
+Our scheme leads to an efficient numerical implementation by eliminating numerical integrals, substantially improving the computational speed of information maximization, a crucial challenge for information methods, which is also stressed by \citet{russoLearningOptimizeInformationDirected2014} for the IDS algorithm.
+We now provide the full implementation of \algoname and bound its regret in the next section.